Data format

 which defines the type of the sequence.
 Depending on the type there are extra fields, summarized in the table below.

-There are 5 different sequences that one can currently use in QREF:
+There are 5 different sequences currently implemented in QREF:

 Sequence type |